Palaivana Rojakkal: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Gangai Amaran, and conducted by Dhina.
+The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Gangai Amaran.

 Release

-Palaivana Rojakkal was released on 1 November 1986, during Diwali day.
+Palaivana Rojakkal was released on 1 November 1986, during Diwali day, and distributed by N. M. T. Raman Agencies.
 Despite facing competition from other Diwali releases such as Maaveeran, Punnagai Mannan, and Aruvadai Naal, the film emerged a commercial success, and was instrumental in establishing Sathyaraj as a "mass hero".
 It also led to a slew of political films being made, mainly those which spoke against MLAs and ministers, depicting them as womanisers, drunkards and wheeler dealers.

-Reception
+Critical reception

 In a review dated 7 November 1986, N. Krishnaswamy of The Indian Express wrote, "One sees [Karunanidhi's] stamp in the hyperbolic references to the pen being mightier than the sword, and in certain needless allusions, but these however are not too long or too frequent to detract from the value of the film.
 The main strength of [Palaivana Rojakkal] is that it has some lively characters."
 Ananda Vikatan, in a review dated 23 November, said the film stands out because of the right cast chosen to play the various roles.
 The reviewer added that the artistes had acted competitively with each other, thus enhancing the appeal for the film and being worthy of appreciation.
 The reviewer added that the film stood out for attacking the-then political powers, and the backbone of the film was the dialogue written by Karunanidhi who adapted himself well for the 20th century and wrote dialogues which could be liked even by contemporary audiences.
 The reviewer said the director needs to be appreciated for making a hard-hitting film without worrying about the political consequences and rated the film 51 out of 100.
 Jayamanmadhan of Kalki wrote that the uneducated layman cannot be roused so much by the press; Palaivana Rojakkal should tap them.